Flamenco Guitar Lesson and interview with Berto Boyd

 Berto:

-I started my career as a teacher which then led into background music gigs and playing a ton of corporate gigs and weddings.
-I was able to afford a nice lifestyle in Santa Barbara from these gigs but after a decade or so I got seriously burnt out.
-I didn’t become a musician to play these types of events and just pay bills.
+I started my career as a guitar teacher.
+Teaching led into background music gigs and playing a ton of corporate gigs and weddings.
+I was able to afford a nice lifestyle in Santa Barbara from these gigs.
+As a result, after a decade or so I got seriously burnt out.

 flamenco pacifico

 I wanted to play concerts, compose, and record, and most importantly, be inspired… In 2008 the career that I had built fell apart when the economy collapsed.
-My cushy resort gig vanished and all my corporate clients had to stop the lavish spending and so almost overnight the phone stopped ringing.
+My cushy resort gig soon vanished.
+All my corporate clients had to stop the lavish spending and so almost overnight the phone stopped ringing.

 Berto Boyd Live Flamenco Guitar